XDTX75694/Active-Directory-Home-Lab-/04-Splunk-Server-&-Sysmon-Deployment.md

 <img width="1031" height="766" alt="Checking server access" src="https://github.com/user-attachments/assets/67340e46-c6f6-461b-be98-8b97e8289e0a" />

-After installing Splunk on the Linux server, I switched to the Windows Server client to confirm that the Splunk interface was reachable at 192.168.10.10:8000 via web browser.
+After installing Splunk on the Linux server, I switched to the Windows client to confirm that the Splunk interface was reachable at 192.168.10.10:8000 via web browser.

 ---